 and staff are allowable.
 In these cases it is permitted to list the title of

 the motion picture.
 However, use of public media (TV, radio, newspapers,

-or pages on the Internet, including social media) to
+posters outside of the library, or pages on the Internet, including social media) to

 advertise specific titles is prohibited.